 Applying to UVic

-Learn everything you need to know about becoming a UVic student.
-Walk through the application steps, from admission requirements to submitting your application to reporting your grades and accepting an offer letter.
+Learn everything you need to know about becoming a UVic student, from choosing a program and reviewing admission requirements to submitting your application and reporting your grades.

 If you have questions, talk to a UVic recruiter or come to one of our recruiting events.